egawata/sh-cmd-runner/README.md

-# sh-cmd-runner
+# sh-cmd-runner - Vim plugin

-This plugin helps running a command in shell, and displays its result.
+This vim plugin helps running a command in shell, and displays its result.
 In default, `Shift` + `R` invokes it.

 ## Options